How to Read Your Divorce Attorney's Bill

 What Billing Irregularities Should You Look For?

-Most billing errors aren't intentional fraud.
-They come from firms without strong billing controls.
-Some reflect practices that work in the firm's favor unless clients push back.
+Divorce Dock's four-category billing-irregularity battery covers what to watch for on every bill: vague narrative entries, block billing, staffing mismatches, and AI-assisted work billed at full time.
+Most billing errors are not intentional fraud.
+They come from firms without strong billing controls, or reflect practices that work in the firm's favor unless clients push back.
 Knowing what to look for is the difference between paying what you owe and paying more.

-Vague narratives.
 Any entry that describes work without specifying what it involved is a red flag.
 "Research," "File Review," "Correspondence," "Conference": none of these tell you whether the time was appropriate.
 You cannot assess two hours of "Research" without knowing what was researched.
-Send a written request for a more specific description on any entry over 0.5 hours that doesn't name the specific task or issue.
+Send a written request for a more specific description on any entry over 0.5 hours that does not name the specific task or issue.

-Block billing.
-This is the practice of combining multiple unrelated tasks into a single time entry: "Reviewed financial documents, drafted discovery responses, telephone conference with client, correspondence with opposing counsel (3.5 hours)."
-Block billing is "universally disapproved" in legal ethics guidance because it hides how long each individual task took.
-Without a breakdown, it's impossible to assess whether any single task's time was reasonable.
-You can ask for the entry to be broken into its component parts.
-Many attorneys will accommodate a written request.
+Block billing is the practice of combining multiple unrelated tasks into a single time entry: "Reviewed financial documents, drafted discovery responses, telephone conference with client, correspondence with opposing counsel (3.5 hours)."
+Block billing is widely disapproved in legal ethics guidance because it hides how long each individual task took.
+Without a breakdown, it is impossible to assess whether any single task's time was reasonable.

 How Do You Verify Your Bill Against Your Own Records?